 Resistances.
 The Worm that Walks gains resistance to bludgeoning, piercing, and slashing damage.

 Immunities.
 The Worm that Walks gains immunity to poison damage and the charmed, frightened, paralyzed, petrified, poisoned, prone, restrained, and stunned conditions.

 Senses.
-The Worm that Walks gains blindsight with a radius of 10 feet and darkvision with a radius of 60 feet.
+The Worm that Walks gains blindsight with a range of 10 feet and darkvision with a range of 60 feet.

 New Action: Shifting Swarm.
 The Worm that Walks can Dash, Disengage, or Hide as a bonus action.

 Optional Trait: Insect Swarm.
 A Worm that Walks often assumes a swarm of worms, grubs, or maggots, but might instead take a different form such as a swarm of spiders or beetles.
 These swarms can have special characteristics as described in the Insect Swarm sidebar on page 338 of the Monster Manual.

 Challenge Rating.
 Increase the challenge by 1 and adjust the XP reward as necessary.
 If the base creature's challenge rating was 10 or lower, instead increase the challenge by 2.

 Here the Worm that Walks template has been applied to a lich necromancer to create a larva mage.
 Only the most evil spellcasters return to unlife as larva mages.
 Particularly powerful larva mages retain more of their previous spell-casting ability than others, and often carry their old spell-books around with them.
 If encountered in its lair, this larva mage can use the lair actions and regional effects of the lich.

 A CR 16 warlock larva mage can be found in Morden-kainen's Tome of Foes on page 235, under the entry for Star Spawn.